Autumn Deals & Coupon Codes for 2023

 • Cleaning the rubber seal at the front of the washing machine regularly.
 Wipe water and detergent residue off after each wash cycle.

-• Combining a solution of half water and half vinegar to strip down and remove all fabric, pieces of hair and other debris.
+• Combine a solution of half water and half vinegar to strip down and remove all fabric, pieces of hair and other debris.
 Use a cotton swab to reach into corners and hard-to-clean spots.
 Wipe out the inside of the drum also to eliminate odours.

 Step 4: Cleaning the Dispenser